 Human Rights Without Frontiers has issued it’s 2015 report on minorities under oppression.

-The report covers 15 religious or belief minorities, including general information on the minority, their teachings, controversies and analysis of the roots of the political repression.
-Information about… Continue reading
+The report covers 15 religious or belief minorities, including general information on the minority, their teachings, controversies and analysis of the roots of the political repression.… Continue reading

 Reuters reports that a Buddhist temple on the outskirts of Beijing has decided to ditch traditional ways and use technology to attract followers.

-Longquan temple says it has developed a robot monk that can chant Buddhist mantras, move via voice command,… Continue reading
+Longquan temple says it has developed a robot monk that can chant Buddhist mantras, move via… Continue reading

 Should there be limits to freedom of speech?

 Does freedom of speech include the freedom to express hatred?
 Should lines be drawn only at the point where speech actively incites violence?
-Do laws intended to prevent the spread of hatred by… Continue reading
+Do laws intended to prevent the spread of… Continue reading

 The majority of people promoting “jihad” online are using political rather than religious arguments, according to a study by two UAE-based think-tanks.